lintje/lintje/doc/rules.md

 fix incorrect email validation
 ```

+### Notes

-*Note: This rule is skipped if a [NeedsRebase](#needsrebase) violation is
+- This rule is skipped if a [NeedsRebase](#needsrebase) violation is
   found.
 To fix a NeedsRebase violation the commit needs to be rebased into the
   commit it's marked to fixup or squash, and there will be no need to fix the
   capitalization.*

 ## SubjectPunctuation